magpylib/magpylib/docs/examples/plot_03_display_styling.md

 ## Hierarchy of arguments

-The styling options can be set at the library level, for an individual object directly or via a `Collection` and as an explicit argument in the display function.
+The styling options can be set at the library level, for an individual object directly or via a `Collection` and as an explicit argument in the `show` function.
 These settings, are ordered from **lowest** to **highest** precedence as follows:

 - library `defaults`
 - individual object `style` or at `Collection` level
-- in the `display` function
+- in the `show` function

 +++